ablehobo/anduril2-plus/README.md

       * morse_mode.c and morse-mode.h: These manage the state transitions and configurations within the Morse code mode, ensuring smooth user interaction.

 ### 🎛️ Menu Enhancements

-  * Flutter Feedback: Added visual feedback (fluttering light) to confirm entry and exit from Morse code mode, making sure you’re never left in the dark about which mode you’re in.

   * Morse Code Speed Configuration: Adjust the playback speed of your Morse code messages to match your preferred signaling tempo.
 (3rd option in 7H menu)